jprudent/didactic-happiness/bramah/README.md

 h1.
 Diary

 h3.
+Day 6-7
+The weekend.
+Display is OK.
+I mean I can type on keypad and characters are output on LCD.
+I struggle a lot with C++ because I program without having an in depth knowledge of the language.
+The wiring of the LCD is painful.
+Next step is to implement backspace and enter.

+h3.
+Day 5
+Got a multitap keypad.
+But I don't like it.
+Usage is horrible and so is the underlying code.
+A T9 style input would be so much better.
+And the Keypad library is unsuitable for my needs (is it?).
+And there is no backspace, *no bullshit*.

+h3.
 Day 4
 Spent some time finding a nice way to have input.
 I opt for a keypad with multitap, but I'm too lazy to try anything this evening.